 6. What does Mark Zuckerberg think about the horrific leaked memo signed by Andrew Bosworth, a high-level Facebook executive?

-We covered the Bosworth leak here, the one where a high-level Facebook insider said that, no matter the costs, Facebook will continue on this path.
-Let’s see what Mark Zuckerberg thought about his coworker’s words.
+Andrew Bosworth’s memo left many wondering if Facebook would stop at nothing to achieve its goals.
+We covered the Bosworth leak here, but the memo essentially said no matter the costs, Facebook will continue on this path.
+Here is what Mark Zuckerberg had to say about his coworker’s words:

 Senator Lindsey Graham (South Carolina): Are you familiar with Andrew Bosworth?